-The 9th CILS International Law Conference 2018
+The 10th CILS International Law Conference 2019

-The first, second, third, fourth, fifth, sixth and seventh CILS International Conferences have been carried out with a great success in 2010 at Faculty of Law Universitas Indonesia in Depok, in 2011at Faculty of Law Universitas Gadjahmada in Yogyakarta, in 2012 at Faculty of Law Hasanuddin University in Makassar, in 2013 at Faculty of Law Universitas Syiah Kuala in Aceh, in 2014 at Faculty of Law Universitas Indonesia in Depok, in 2015 at Faculty of Law Universitas Airlangga in Surabaya, in 2016 at Faculty of Law Universitas Andalas, Padang, the last CILS Conference in Universitas Tanjungpura Pontianak, West Kalimantan in 2017.
+The first, second, third, fourth, fifth, sixth and seventh CILS International Conferences have been carried out with a great success in 2010 at Faculty of Law Universitas Indonesia in Depok, in 2011 at Faculty of Law Universitas Gadjahmada in Yogyakarta, in 2012 at Faculty of Law Hasanuddin University in Makassar, in 2013 at Faculty of Law Universitas Syiah Kuala in Aceh, in 2014 at Faculty of Law Universitas Indonesia in Depok, in 2015 at Faculty of Law Universitas Airlangga in Surabaya, in 2016 at Faculty of Law Universitas Andalas, Padang, the last CILS Conference in Universitas Tanjungpura Pontianak, West Kalimantan in 2017.
 Numerous experts from various countries had attended all Conferences and given their invaluable support to its success.
 It is the intention to launch this very Conference every year in different places in Indonesia where the local Faculty of Law has an interest in developing International Law.

 This CILS annual international conference is expected to take place every year to mark any international law development.
-The theme of this year is therefore “Culture and International Law”.
+The theme of this year is, therefore “Politics & International Law: Confluence Role”.
 Within this broad conference theme, there are five parallel sessions in which will focus on the following sub-themes: (1) International Relations and Rule of (International) Law; (2) Oceans and Environmental Governance; (3) Air and Space International Policy; (4) Trade and Investment; (5)Irregular Migrations.
 Also, marking Indonesia’s membership in non permanent member of UNSC 2019-2020 and the end of capacity development project (NICHE Project) the conference also provide special panels on: (1) Indonesia and UNSC; (2) International Investment Arbitration, (3) International Asset Recovery.